wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getversion.md

 ---
-title: ont:getversion \[WebSocket\]
+title: getversion - Ontology
-description: Fetch version details for a node.
+description: Example code for the getversion ws method. Сomplete guide on how to use getversion ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters